cakephp/authorization/docs/en/middleware.rst

 By default the ``identity`` in the request will be decorated (wrapped) with ``Authorization\IdentityDecorator``.
 The decorator class proxies most read operations and method calls to the wrapped identity.

+If your application uses the `cakephp/authentication <https://github.com/cakephp/authentication>`_ plugin too then by default the ``Authorization\Identity`` class is used which also implements the ``Authentication\IdentityInterface``.
+This allows you to use the ``Authentication`` lib's component and helper to get the decorated identity.

-If you have an existing ``User`` or identity class you can skip the decorator by implementing the ``Authorization\IdentityInterface`` and using the ``identityDecorator`` middleware option.
+If you have an existing
+``User`` or identity class you can skip the decorator by implementing the ``Authorization\IdentityInterface`` and using the ``identityDecorator`` middleware option.
 First lets update our ``User`` class::